nrjkumar/OpenScholar/README.md

 ## Overview of OpenScholar
 Scientific progress hinges on our ability to find, synthesize, and build on relevant knowledge from the scientific literature.
 However, the exponential growth of this literature—with millions of papers now published each year—has made it increasingly difficult for scientists to find the information they need or even stay abreast of the latest findings in a single subfield.

 To help scientists effectively navigate and synthesize scientific literature, we introduce **OpenScholar**, a retrieval-augmented language model (LM) designed to answer user queries by first searching for relevant papers in the literature and then generating responses grounded in those sources.
-Below are some examples:
+Try [open-scholar.allen.ai/](https://open-scholar.allen.ai/) and check [our paper](https://openscholar.allen.ai/paper) for more detail.

 ![Overview of OpenScholar](imgs/open_scholar.png)